lamalta/lamalta.github.io/principles.md

-# PRINCIPLES
+---
+layout: page
+title: principles
+permalink: /principles/
+icon: heart
+published: true
+---

-find the balance
+# find the balance
 	listen to cycles: of the earth, of bodies

-that makes you and the others feel good
+## that makes you and the others feel good
 	go beyond yourself
 	watch the consequences on the outside